ajhenley/gitbook/jpadatabase_utilities.md

 ###JPA Database Utilities

 Make a class out of the following code to insert and update from the database.
+This will make your life easier as a programmer because you'll be able to reuse this code in any  application that uses JPA.

 ```java
 import java.util.List;